SAP-samples/cloud-extension-ecc-business-process/mission/scc-setup/README.md

 4. Enter the following information to the **Destination Configuration**:
     - **Name:**: bupa
     - **Type:** HTTP
+    - **URL:** Enter the URL of the on-premise system depending on type of your backend.
+      * Pattern for the URL is in format: http://\<virtual host name\>:\<virtual port name\>/\<OData service name\>.
-    - **URL:** Enter the URL of the on-premise system.
-For an SAP ECC system as backend, the name of the OData service for Business Partners is **ZAPI\_BUSINESS\_PARTNER\_SRV**, then the URL would be http://sapsystem:5000/sap/opu/odata/sap/ZAPI\_BUSINESS\_PARTNER\_SRV), for example.
-If your backend is an SAP S/4HANA system, then the OData service is **API\_BUSINESS\_PARTNER**, so the URL would be http://sapsystem:5000/sap/opu/odata/sap/API\_BUSINESS\_PARTNER, for example.
-You have to adjust the hostname and port according to what you have configured in Cloud Connector in the previous step.
+      * For an SAP ECC system as backend: the name of the OData service for Business Partners is **ZAPI\_BUSINESS\_PARTNER\_SRV**, then the URL would be for example `http://sapsystem:5000/sap/opu/odata/sap/ZAPI_BUSINESS_PARTNER_SRV`.
+Adjust the URL according to your configured virtual host name and port.
+      * For an SAP S/4HANA system, the name of the OData service is **API\_BUSINESS\_PARTNER**, so the URL would be for example `http://sapsystem:5000/sap/opu/odata/sap/API_BUSINESS_PARTNER`.
+You have to adjust the virtual hostname and port according to what you have configured in Cloud Connector in the previous step.
     - Select **OnPremise** in the **Proxy Type** dropdown menu
     - Select **Basic Authentication** in the **Authentication:** dropdown menu
     - Set values for the **User** and **Password** fields